 par baked ciabatta loaf or rye bread

 - Pre-heat the oven for the bread as per the instructions.
 Then cook according to the instructions.

 - Remove the skins from the three mackerel fillets and break up into a food processor.
 Add the cream cheese, sour cream, horseradish and salt then grate in the zest of a lemon and squeeze in half the juice.
 Keep the other half to serve with the pate.

-- Secure the food processor lid and pulse the ingredients for a minute then set the processor to high and allow to blend for 2 minutes.
+- Pulse the ingredients for a minute then set the processor to high and allow to blend for 2 minutes.
 Check the consistency and scrape down the sides then blend for another minute if necessary.

 - Spoon the pate into a serving dish, sprinkle with sea salt, chopped chives and edible flowers (if in season).
 You can chill the pate while the bread finishes.